Dragichevo

-Dragichevo is a village in Southern Bulgaria.
-The village is located in Pernik Municipality, Pernik Province. Аccording to the numbers provided by the 2020 Bulgarian census, Dragichevo currently has a population of 2149 people with a permanent address registration in the settlement.
+Dragichevo is a village in Southern Bulgaria, in Pernik Municipality, Pernik Province. Аccording to the 2020 Bulgarian census, Dragichevo has a population of 2149 people with a permanent address registration in the settlement.

-Geography and Culture
+Geography and culture

-Dragichevo is situated at the foot of Lyulin mountain, at an elevation if 740 meters.
-There are four quarters in the village - Kalinitsa, Rekata, Garata, and Rudarska.
+Dragichevo is at the foot of Lyulin mountain, at an elevation of 740 meters.
+There are four quarters in the village: Kalinitsa, Rekata, Garata, and Rudarska.

 History

 The first mention of Dragichevo village dates back to 1715.
-There are records of a village called Dragishchuva in its location from 1420.
+There are records of a village called Dragishchuva at its location from 1420.
 Afterwards, the name changes to Dragidzhuva in 1576 and to Dragichevo in 1728.

-Buildings and Infrastructure
+Buildings and infrastructure

 The infrastructure of the village is very well developed as many of the people settled there live and work in Sofia and Pernik.
 There is public transport, although the village is polluted due to it.